ColinJhEdwards/directory-for-you/README.md

 # directory-for-you

 - An employee directory created with React which allows users to view an entire employee directory at once creating quick access to non-sensitive data.
-Users can search for specific employees are sort them alphabetically.
+Users can search for specific employees or sort them alphabetically.

 ![preview-image-of-app](img/preview.png)